 M Train is a strange, astonishingly entertaining book: a mixture of travelogue, memoir, dream sequences, musings on art and detective shows, photographic pilgrimages, and visits to coffee shops.
 It opens with a dream in which a cowpoke informs Smith: ‘It’s not so easy writing about nothing’.
 Her plan seems to have been to write a book without knowing what it was going to be about.
 If that’s the case, perhaps more people should write books in this way.

-About a quarter of the way into M Train, I suddenly realised what it reminded me of: the writings of W.G.
+About a quarter of the way into M Train, I suddenly realised it reminded me of the writings of W.G.
 Sebald, of whom I’m a huge fan.
-Although Smith’s free-flowing writing contrasts with Sebald’s precise prose, there is something very Sebaldian about the way she segues from scene to scene, goes off on unexpected tangents, makes pilgrimages, and slips photographs in amongst the text.
+Although Smith’s free-flowing writing contrasts with Sebald’s precise prose, there’s something very Sebaldian about the way she segues from scene to scene, goes off on unexpected tangents, makes pilgrimages, and slips photographs in amongst the text.

 M Train is an extremely honest, personal, and well-written book, offering us insights into the mind of a unique, talented artist.
-It's also very funny at times.
-I already know it's a book, like Sebald's books, that I shall return to again and again.
+Since I first read it, it has proven to be a book I keep returning to.

 - Buy this book from Bookshop.org (UK) and help tax-paying, independent bookshops.